Laurisa Landre

 Laurisa Landre (born 27 October 1985) is a French former handball player, who played for the French national team.

 Career

 Landre started playing in 2003 for the French team Fleury Loiret HB.
 In the 2011/12 season she reached the EHF Challenge Cup semifinal.

 In 2012 she joined Le Havre AC.

-Due to the financial difficulties of the club, she joined Romanian side S.C.M.
+Due to the financial difficulties of Le Havre, she joined Romanian side S.C.M.
 Craiova in 2015.

 In 2017 she reached the final of the Romanian cup.

 The following summer she returned to France to join Metz Handball, where she won the French Championship in the first season.

 A season later she transferred to Toulon Saint-Cyr Var Handball.